 Instinct is different from lead aggression and reactivity

-We are unable to test for instinct – it could lie dormant and appear when the conditions are right for chase.
+We are unable to test for instinct – it may lie dormant and appear when the conditions are right for chase.
 We can test for prey drive (hence how we now if a dog is cat workable).

 Everyone also needs to understand that instinct is not aggression.
 A dog who chases a cat or another dog will not harm a child.